fergald/explainer-bfcache-ccns/README.md

 This ensures that a logout occurring in another tab or in the same tab but in unrelated code will result in fully deauthenticating the user.

-Any use of the `Authorization` header in RPCs made by the page's JS execution context indicates that the page is now potentially displaying information that could only be acquired with authorization.

 ### Current interactions between BFCache and CCNS